Espeer5/unicron/README.md

-This repository contains the code for team ROBONORMS for Caltech CS/ME/EE129 Spring '23
+This repository contains the code for team unicron for Caltech CS/ME/EE129 Spring '23